Backed personal loans review

 If you’re eligible for a loan, Backed provides you with a quote detailing the loan terms you qualify for.
 Keep in mind that this initial rate is subject to change if you decide to add a backer to your application.
 At this point, you’ll provide supporting documentation to verify your personal and financial information.

-Once your final application is approved, review your loan offer from Backed.
-Should you accept, the funds are deposited into your account within two business days if you accept your loan.
+If your final application is approved, review your loan offer from Backed.
+You loan funds will be deposited into your account within two business days if you accept your loan.